Anoerak/Tutorials/README.md

 # Absolute Path with React

 Aren't you tired of using relative path for your imports?
-Wasting time trying to understand the folders' structure of a project you're asked to work on?
+Wasting time trying to understand the folders' structure of a project you've been asked to work on?
 Spending too much time looking for a file?

 ````javascript
 import React from 'react';